dr-jts/crunchyblog/pgfs-cql/index.md

 ## Stay tuned

 As promised above, we'll be publishing a follow-up post on the spatial filtering capabilities of CQL soon.
-And there's also some other interesting capabilites in `pg_featureserv` which we'll discuss in a further post.
+And there's some other interesting capabilites in `pg_featureserv` which we'll discuss in a further post.